tomjoht/tomjoht.github.io/_posts/2018/7/2018-07-11-reducing-the-complexity-of-technical-language.md

 ---
-title: "Reducing the complexity of technical language (New article in Simplifying Complexity series)"
+title: "Reducing the complexity of technical language (new article in Simplifying Complexity series)"
 categories:
 - user-experience
 - podcasts